ebks/Datatypes/capitulo-08.md

         # Raises IndexError if invalid index.
         if not (isinstance(index, int) and index >= 0):
-            raise TypeError("Index must be a non-negative integer (Natural).") if not (0 <= index < len(self._elements)):
+            raise TypeError("Index must be a non-negative integer (Natural).")
+        # Type of 'value' is T, checked by MyPy statically based on PyVector[T] instantiation.
+        if not (0 <= index < len(self._elements)):
             raise IndexError("Vector index out of range.")